 You do not necessarily need to have certified or licenced to work as a communication expert.

 Communication is simply the transmission of information from a sender to a receiver with an expectation of feedback.
 As an academic discipline, communication studies deals with processes of human communication.
 The discipline encompasses a range of topics, from face-to-face conversation, health communication, organizational communication, mass communication (print, broadcast and new media, signals, language etc. Communication studies deal with how messages are interpreted through the political, cultural, economic, semiotic, hermeneutic, and social dimensions of their contexts.
 As a communication graduate, you can work as a public relations officer, journalist, an academic etc. you would spend a minimum of 4 years to bag an undergraduate degree in communications.
 Masters of Arts and PhDs are also available in Communications.
 It is an interdisciplinary course in that it can be a social science or pure arts course.
+Irrespective of the number of years spent in acquiring a degree, communication studies is not a professional course.

 5. Political Science